 Process after lodgement

 We will notify you when we get a valid claim that involves your business.
 You will have the chance to settle the claim or to respond.

 We may investigate the claim further to get more information.
-One of our inspectors will conduct this investigation.

 Once we have all of the information, we will:

 - make a decision if the claim is simple or straightforward